 "It's easy to learn from mother."

-"Huh," Sakura said as she continued eating.
+"Huh," Sakura smiled once more as she continued eating.
 "I'd love to see that."

 Mikoto came back half an hour later to pick up the dishes, and Sakura helped her clean up.
 She was then led to the bathroom where Sakura had a short shower while Mikoto helped her son prepare for sleeping despite Itachi insisting he could do it on his own.
 When Sakura went back to Itachi's room he was reading a book by a lamp light in a new change of dark blue kimono.

 "You're going to sleep after an hour, the most," Sakura said as returned to her seat beside Itachi's futon.
-"Unless you want to delay your recovery again."
+"Unless you want to delay your recovery some more.
+That two weeks is actually not enough.
+Your left arm will need about a month or so to completely recover.
+How the hell did you break your bones three ways, anyway?"

+Itachi ignored her, and Sakura huffed as she looked away.
 She then summoned another of Tsunade's device and tried to experiment with it by sending her chakra from a distance.
-She knew it was possible, due to Kabuto healing her arm despite standing several feet away from her during the time they had tried to trick him and Orochimaru in an information-gathering mission.
+She knew it was possible, due to Yakushi Kabuto healing her arm despite standing several feet away from her during the time they had tried to trick him and Orochimaru in an information-gathering mission.

 She had to summon another copy after moving her hand a foot away from the sphere.